makersacademy/CV/README.md

 ## Skills

+#### Fast, Independent Learner

+* 4 languages (and their associated stacks) in 4 months.

+Having only stepped foot into programming in February 2018, I like to think that I have come a long way.
+After teaching myself some basic Python syntax, I moved on to an online, full-stack JavaScript course.
+On completion, I jumped straight into Makers where I have improved my JavaScript as well as picked up Ruby, Java, Swift and their associated stacks.

 #### TDD

-I am a strong advocate of outside-in, Test Driven Development.
+I am a strong advocate of Test Driven Development.
 Creating tests based on user stories is a fantastic way of ensuring specifications are always satisfied.
 On top of that, writing robust and mutable code means that I can contribute to solid code bases with high longevity.
 I have test driven all my applications at Makers, and have even created a [testing framework](https://github.com/ZoeKavanagh/mr_jazz_framework) for JavaScript.

-#### Fast, Independent Learner
+#### Communication

-Having only stepped foot into programming in February 2018, I like to think that I have come a long way.
-After teaching myself some basic Python syntax, I moved on to an online, full-stack JavaScript course.
-On completion, I jumped straight into Makers where I have improved my JavaScript as well as picked up Ruby, Java and their associated stacks.
+Aside from studying communications at university, I have practiced it extensively both inside and outside of work.
+Working in sales required a way with words and an ability to connect with people, whilst travelling the world alone for 18 months required confidence and the ability to engage with new people on a daily basis.

 ## Education

 #### Makers Academy (March 2018 to Present)

-- Logically minded
-- Keen to learn
-- OOP, TDD
-- JavaScript, Ruby, Java
+- JavaScript, Ruby, Swift, Java
+- Taught best practices for both team dynamics and code quality

 #### University of Birmingham (September 2011 to June 2015)